 Change of circumstances - Change of address

-If you receiving benefits and you change address you should tell your benefit paying office.
+If you are receiving benefits and you change address you should tell your benefit paying office as soon as possible.

 Change of address